Homemade poptarts are super easy to make, and you cut out all the ingredients you aren't a fan of giving to your kids.

 Alright, finally, here are some tips about the cooking process for these poptarts.
 First, since blueberry season falls in the summer, and I don’t like to bake in the summer if I don’t have to, I like to use the toaster oven to make these.
 However, you’ll have to do multiple batches.
 So, up to you, but you can bake these tarts in any kind of oven.
 You’ll want some kind of liner for your baking sheet.
 I use parchment paper, or if I’m using the full size oven, I use my silicon baking sheets.

 These homemade blueberry poptarts are super easy to make!

 It’s NOT as hard as I’m making it sound.
 These are super easy!
 Just want to be sure I’m answering any questions you might have.

 This is a great way to use up leftover blueberries since you don’t need much!

-This homemade blueberry poptart recipe was featured on South in Your Mouth’s Weekend Potluck.
+This homemade blueberry poptart recipe was featured on South Your Mouth.